 Graduation Rate

 One of the best methods of determining student satisfaction and whether a particular school will be a good fit is to look at its graduation rates.
-After all, is it not your goal to enroll at a college or university, take courses, complete the program, and attain a degree in your chosen field?
-Although most students immediately look to admission rates to determine the selectivity of a school, it is also critical to consider how many students successfully earn a degree before you commit your money and time to a program.
-In most cases, it is safe to assume that high graduation rates are a good indicator of student satisfaction and that that particular school provided academic support, affordable programs, and experienced faculty members.
-We awarded the most points to schools with the highest graduation rates.
+After all, your goal is to enroll at a college or university, take courses, complete the program, and earn a degree in your chosen field.
+Most students immediately look to admission rates to determine the selectivity of a school.
+But it’s also critical to consider how many students successfully earn a degree before you commit your money and time to a program.
+In most cases, it is safe to assume that high graduation rates are a good indicator of student satisfaction and that that particular school provides:

 Points